Thornton Academy: Middle school

 Thornton Academy Middle School caters to students grades 6 to 8.
 It consists of three sixth grade base teachers, who teach all core subjects.
-There is also a UA staff that teaches art, music, guidance, and gym.
+There is also a UA staff that teaches art, music, guidance, and health/wellness.
 The seventh and eighth graders start off by meeting with an advisory in one of the classrooms.
 The advisories are mixtures of both grades.
+The principal is Tiffany Robert.

 Extracurricular activities

 High school sports

 Thornton Academy offers a wide variety of sports in grades 9–12, with teams for both boys and girls in almost every sport fielded at the varsity, junior varsity and freshmen levels.
 Fall sports include football, field hockey, soccer, cross country, volleyball, cheer leading and golf.
 Winter sports include basketball, cheerleading, indoor track, ice hockey and swimming.
 Spring sports include outdoor track, lacrosse, softball, baseball, and tennis.
 With many of these sports founded at the school between 1889 and 1930, Thornton has an illustrious history holding state championships.

 On March 12, 2011, the Thornton Academy boys varsity hockey won the 2010-2011 Maine State Class A Hockey Championship by defeating Lewiston, 4–3, in double overtime.
 A tip in goal by C.J.
 Maksut sent the Trojans to its first ever state title in boys hockey.

 On November 17, 2012, the Thornton Academy football team beat Lawrence at Fitzpatrick Stadium to become the 2012 Maine State Class A Champions.

 On November 22, 2014, the Thornton Academy football team beat Windham at Fitzpatrick Stadium to become the 2014 Maine State Class A Champions.